 Normally I’m an even-keeled reviewer and I like to weigh as many factors as possible.
 This is tempered with both personal experience and I did my best to keep any bias out of it.
 Without a doubt, this time I can say that I am highly impressed with what Surfshark has to offer.

-Surfshark is now on the top of my favourites list.
+Surfshark is remains firmly as one of the top VPNs on my favourites list.

 Earning disclosure – We use affiliate links in this article.
 WHSR receive referral fees from companies mentioned in this article.
 Our opinions are based on real experience and actual test data.